isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  :isccmd:`lease4-get-by-hw-address` - returns all IPv4 leases with the specified
    hardware address.

+-  :isccmd:`lease6-get-by-hw-address` - returns all IPv6 leases with the specified
+   hardware address.

 -  :isccmd:`lease4-get-by-client-id` - returns all IPv4 leases with the specified
    ``client-id``.